antonio-bastos/antonio-bastos/README.md

     />
 </a>

-A devoted self-taught developer hobbyist currently residing in Portugal; my fondness for development lies in dreaming up thoughts and making them come true.
-I take significant consideration into the quality, experience and structure of the things I create.
+As a self-taught developer hobbyist based in Portugal, I have a deep passion for development and the process of bringing ideas to life.
+I take great care in ensuring the quality, user experience, and overall structure of the projects I create are top-notch.
+Constantly learning and expanding my skills, I strive to push the boundaries of what is possible and create something truly unique and innovative.
+My goal is to continue honing my craft and creating projects that not only serve a purpose but also leave a lasting impact.

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Ubuntu&size=25&color=33B9E6&lines=Currently+vibin'+to%3A+)
 [![Spotify](https://scxipted.vercel.app/api/spotify)](https://open.spotify.com/user/k287660zgvjokrs3m4l0zqnh9)